 Moraira has beautiful clean sandy beaches.
-The main beach, L’Ampolla, is the most popular, and can get busy in the height of summer, but during the rest of the year is a delight to visit.
+The main beach, L’Ampolla, is the most popular, and can get busy in the height of summer.
 Just round the headland is El Portet beach, where you’ll see many beautiful properties on the hillside overlooking the sea.
 Here there’s a perfect long stretch of sandy beach that gently shelves into crystal clear waters.

-There are supermarkets in the town and on the outskirts, with larger ones to be found at nearby Calpe and Jávea.
-The fruit and vegetable market is held on a Friday, offering a range of delicious fresh items at bargain prices, and on a Friday is the large ‘rastro’ market, selling items for the home, clothes, bags, shoes, gifts and lots of other Spanish specialities!
-Click here to read more about the Moraira Market!
+There are several big supermarkets around Moraira.
+The fruit and vegetable market is held on a Friday, offering a range of delicious fresh items at bargain prices, and you can also buy items for the home, clothes, bags, shoes, gifts and lots of other Spanish specialities!

 There are local Spanish schools in Moraira and Teulada, and the nearby Lady Elizabeth School on La Cumbre del Sol, Benitachell providing primary and senior education in English by British teachers to the UK curriculum.